Nashra vs Buttondown: pick the publishing layer, not just the sender.

 One subscription, one subscriber list, four surfaces.

 Nashra ships the publishing OS, not a single feature.
 Email newsletters with A/B subject lines and send-as-email.
 A blog at your domain that publishes from the same draft.
 Hosted Magic Links for lead capture and auto-delivery.
 A visual automation builder.
 Native Arabic and RTL throughout.
 Free up to 500 subscribers, forever.
-Paid plans start at $23/month at 3,000 subscribers, with no revenue share on paid subscriptions.
+Paid plans start at $23/month at 3,000 subscribers.
 A 30-day money-back guarantee on every paid plan.

 Common questions.